sourcegraph/sourcegraph-public-snapshot/README.md

 - Menu entries (Open file, etc.) are now under a Sourcegraph sub-menu.
 - Added a "Copy link to file" action (alt+c / opt+c).
 - Added a "Search in repository" action (alt+r / opt+r).
-- It is now possible to configure the plugin per-repository using a `.idea/sourcegraph.xml` file.
-See the README for details.
-- Special thanks: @oliviernotteghem for contributing the new features in this release!

 #### v1.1.2